Ronan-Kelley/autonCalc/README.md

 enter - set position of current marker, create and swap control to new marker

+\[ - rotate counter-clockwise 15 degrees (currently strictly in code, not graphically)

+\] - rotate clockwise 15 degrees (currently strictly in code, not graphically)

 escape - freeze position of current marker

 ctrl + c - clear all on screen markers